Based on “Everybody Writes” by Ann Handley

 People want to see a piece of themselves in others they follow.
 And, more and more, they’re following real, everyday people.

 I’ve chosen grace for myself with the phrase “done is better than perfect.”
 I’m my own worst critic in anything I do – writing is just one.
-It keeps me moving forward.
-I heard this phrase in several podcasts and articles and adopted it when I started Sprout.
+Yet, it keeps me moving forward.
+I heard this phrase in several podcasts and articles and adopted it when I started Sprout Marketing.

-And, when I reached the end of the book, to my surprise, I found the Epilogue had the same phrase.
-Thank you – Ann for including it, and for giving us all the inspiration to keep moving forward.
+When I reached the end of the book, I found the Epilogue had the exact phrase to my surprise.
+Thank you, Ann, for including it and giving us all the inspiration to keep moving forward.
 So, give yourself the grace you deserve.

 Tackle the Block

-Writer’s block – another fear for many.
-You open the computer or get a blank sheet of paper, and it’s staring right out you – white space.
+Writer’s block is another fear for many.
+You open the computer or get a blank sheet of paper, and it’s staring at you – white space.